Trade to be focus of Australia, Indonesia talks

 A media release from AMSA gives details of the ships involved.

-"The Australian Maritime Safety Authority will continue the search and rescue effort throughout the night, following the recovery of 110 survivors from a capsized vessel 120 nm south of Java, Indonesia.
+"The Australian Maritime Safety Authority will continue the search and rescue effort throughout the night, following the recovery of 110 survivors from a capsized vessel 120 nm south of Java, Indonesia.5:45am: Three cargo ships, two navy vessels and aircraft have been searching the area throughout the night and into the morning.

 "The survivors are currently being transferred to Christmas Island via HMAS Wollongong, WSA Dragon, JPO Vulpecula and Cape Oceania.
 The HMAS Wollongong will return to the scene to join the HMAS Larrakia and a number of aviation assets to continue searching for survivors overnight.